Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 After installation completed we need to compile new klipper firmware and binary [read here](https://www.klipper3d.org/RPi_microcontroller.html) and [here](https://github.com/makerbase-mks/MKS-THR36-THR42-UTC).
-I tried to use a new binary with an old firmware but it is not completely compatible and throws an error.
+I tried to use a new klipper version with an old firmware but it is not completely compatible and throws an error.

 All described is suitable for Raspberry Pi RP2040.
 You can check if it is exists with command lsusb.
 It should be something like this: